futpix/caravans-in-australia/content/review/111-Concept-Caravans-Ascot-Series-22-670.md

   ogtitle: "Should I buy Ascot Series 22 670 by Concept Caravans?"
   ogdescription: "The Concept Caravans Ascot Series 22 670 is classed as Unknown Type, and sleeps 2 people.
 It is Australian made and comes in at Unknown Size.
 It generally has Separate shower & toilet."
 categories: ["Concept Caravans"]
-tags: ["Sleeps 2", "Unknown Size", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2", "Unknown Size", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: "Not available"
 bodyLength: ""
 totalHeight: ""